devcybiko/gregsmithwiki/content/teaching/gregs55.md

 26. Do not save seats in the cafe or in meetings
 27. Do not stare at an employee who is being reprimanded
 28. After dining in the cafeteria or elsewhere, be responsible for your trash
+29. Call or text your manager if you have a question about work and leave a message - once
-32. When offered food, take only your fair share
+30. When offered food, take only your fair share
-33. If someone drops something, pick it up
+31. If someone drops something, pick it up
-34. Hold the door for people rather than letting it close on them
+32. Hold the door for people rather than letting it close on them
-38. Take companywide drills and and precautions seriously
+33. Take companywide drills and and precautions seriously
-47. Use spaces not tabs for indentation
+34. Use spaces not tabs for indentation
+35. If anyone is bullying you, report it, and do not bully others

 ## On Travel
 29. In a hotel room, leave a tip for the hotel workers who clean your room